-Virtually all government employees, contractors and military employees are required to obtain security clearances as a condition of employment.
+Virtually all government employees, contractors and military employees are required to obtain a security clearance as a condition of employment.
 If your security clearance has been denied or revoked, your career will be put on hold.
 You will not be able to perform any sensitive work until you secure the necessary security clearances.

 Government employees who failed to hire an experienced attorney from the start are at greater risk of a denied security clearance.
-At Flanagan Law Offices, LLC, we offer a strong voice for military personnel and private sector employees in need of a security clearance to perform their jobs.
+At The Flanagan Law Offices, LLC, we offer a strong voice for military personnel and private sector employees in need of a security clearance to perform their jobs.

 Handling Denied or Revoked Security Clearances in Rhode Island

 Security clearances can be denied or revoked based on criminal charges, psychological concerns and financial allegations.
 Military law Attorney Frank Flanagan has extensive experience advocating for individuals with revoked or denied security clearances based on a variety of accusations, including: